 In the investment process we assess the ESG profile of a company.
 We look at each company on a case-by-case basis, taking into account material risks in a given industry in combination with the company's respective risk exposure, practices and disclosure.
 This includes an assessment of good governance practices.
 The investee companies are rated for governance aspects using external research as well as making internal assessments.
 Furthermore, we look into the company's exposure to past controversies and future ESG opportunities.
-Based on the fundamental ESG analysis we form practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+Based on the fundamental ESG analysis we form an opinion on the quality of a company's ESG profile and award a score (1-5).
+We apply adequate due diligence measures when selecting the assets and such due diligence measures take into account ESG related risks as it could help to enhance long-term risk adjusted returns for investors, in accordance with the investment objectives of the Sub-Fund.

-- #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.
+#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.
 We anticipate this to cover 95-100% of the investments of this Sub-Fund.
-For these investments, the investee companies have to adhere to good governance practices and we assess and monitor this in our investment process. - #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+For these investments, the investee companies have to adhere to good governance practices and we assess and monitor this in our investment process.

+#2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
 We anticipate these investments to cover 0-5% of the investments of this Sub-Fund.
-This also covers investments held for liquidity (ancillary liquid assets) and/ or rebalancing purposes.
+This also covers investments held for liquidity (ancillary liquid assets) and/or rebalancing purposes.

-\ The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. reflects the committed minimum proportion sustainable investments under SFDR Article 2(17).
+The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. reflects the committed minimum proportion sustainable investments under SFDR Article 2(17).
 We use MSCI's Sustainable Impact Solutions exposure which include environmental activities focused on climate change mitigation and energy efficiency, pollution prevention and waste minimization, sustainable management of water, forestry and land resources and social activities include access to basic needs, such as health care, housing, and nutrition, provision of SME and personal loans, education services, and bridging the digital divide in least developed countries.
-A minimum threshold of 20% of revenues is applied to determine if a company is a sustainable investment, while these companies should also do no significant harm as described in the sub-funds exclusion criteria and follow our policy for good governance.
+A minimum threshold of 20% of revenues is applied to determine if a company is a and tax compliance.

+Good governance practices include sound management structures, employee relations, remuneration of staff sustainable investment, while these companies should also do no significant harm as described in the sub-funds exclusion criteria and follow our policy for good governance.
 The degree to which the investments are in sustainable economic activities is measured by turnover for which we rely on a third party provider (MSCI ESG) which is using a combination of actual data from investee companies and estimates made by the third party provider.